Example: Splitting Structured Documents by Header Levels with HeaderSplitter

 ======================================== Chunk 3 ========================================

-Section 1: Introduction
+## Section 1: Introduction

 This section introduces the topic.
 Below is a list:

-First item
+- First item

-Second item
+- Second item

-Third item with and
+- Third item wi

 ...